ndsev/zserio/doc/ZserioLanguageOverview.md

 #### Floating Point Types

-Floating point types are modeled after the IEEE 754-2008 specification.
-The only supported type is `float16`.
+Floating point types are modeled after the IEEE 754 specification.
+The following types are supported:

-This is a 16bit wide floating point number using 1 bit for the sign, 5 bits for the exponent and 10 bits for the mantissa.
+* `float16` - Half-precision floating-point format stored in 16 bits using 1 bit for the sign,
+5 bits for the exponent and 10 bits for the significand.

+* `float32` - Single-precision floating-point format stored in 32 bits using 1 bit for the sign,
+8 bits for the exponent and 23 bits for the significand.

+* `float64` - Double-precision floating-point format stored in 64 bits using 1 bit for the sign,
+11 bits for the exponent and 52 bits for the significand.

 #### Variable Integer Types